Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 However, volunteer repossession is still repossession and comes with significant drawbacks.

-- It still affects your credit score and shows up on the history
+- It still affects your credit score and shows up on your history.

-- Gets reported by your lender to credit bureaus
+- It gets reported by your lender to credit bureaus.

-- Account turns over to a collection agency if you can’t pay
+- The account turns over to a collection agency if you can’t pay.

 Only rely on a voluntary repo as a last resort when you’re out of options and negotiations.
 It’s only a slightly better option than involuntary.